Managing the blood sugar swing

 Try: If in need of something sweet, reach for a piece of fresh fruit or have on hand a delicious snack (try our Low Sugar Snacks e-book or recipes on our website for ideas!).

 Soft, energy and sports drinks: None of these beverages is required in the human diet.
-And regular overconsumption of added sugars can increase the risk for weight gain and chronic diseases such as type 2 diabetes, liver and heart disease.
+And regular overconsumption of added sugars can increase the risk for weight gain and chronic diseases such as type 2 diabetes and liver and heart disease.

 Infrequent eating: Skipping meals forces the body to produce stress hormones.
 This triggers the release of stored glucose to help keep the body and brain going.
 It can also lead to mood swings, fatigue and difficulty focusing, leaving you reaching for a sugary hit.